 In this age of information proliferation, students must acquire the necessary skills to understand and discern the wide range of content across all mediums.
 Students must be able to determine where to locate and effectively access information, critically evaluate the source and use the information within legal and ethical parameters.
 For these reasons, Excelsior College graduates will demonstrate competency in information literacy as part of the general education curriculum for an undergraduate degree.

-The information literacy requirement may be satisfied by passing the Excelsior College INL 102 Information Literacy online course, by passing the Excelsior College MLS 500 Graduate Research and Writing online course, by passing an approved, comparable course, or in the case of special populations, by taking INL 103.
-If a transfer course is not on the approved list of comparable courses in the Student Information System (SIS) course library, its syllabus must be submitted to the Excelsior College librarians for review.
+The information literacy requirement may be satisfied by passing the Excelsior College INL 102 Information Literacy online course; by passing the Excelsior College MLS 500 Graduate Research and Writing online course; by passing an approved, comparable course; or in the case of special populations, by taking INL 103 (the print version).

 Students who for whatever reason are prohibited from using computers may request an exception to take the print version of the course (INL103).
 All requests for exceptions should be submitted to the dean or designee of the School of Liberal Arts.

 Any other exceptions to the completion of the information literacy requirement will be managed on a case-by-case basis by the dean or designee of each school.

 Rationale for the Five-Year Limit on Transfer Courses/Examinations